Ómoroviczai Ungár Family

 Ómoroviczai Ungár József and his descendants were granted Austro-Hungarian nobility in 1913 by Emperor Francis Joseph in recognition for demonstrating exceptional virtues in the service of the country.

-József´s grandfather was Moses Ungár (1726-1821), who migrated from Moravia at the time of the Napoleonic Wars.
+József´s grandfather was Mozes Ungár [Moshe ben Yaakov] (1762-1821), who migrated from Moravia at the time of the Napoleonic Wars.
+He married Johana (Tothes) Ungár (1773-1849).
+They had eight children.

 József’s younger brother, Lajos Ungár (1850-1920), participated in the Millennial Festivities of Budapest, Hungary, in 1896.
-He had one daughter, Piroska Ungár, who married Gyula Szemző de Kamjonka.
+He had one daughter, Piroska Ungár (1993-1944), who married Gyula Szemző de Kamjonka.
 Their relationship inspired the fictional novel, “A Noszty Fiú Esete Tóth Marival,” written by Kálmán Mikszáth de Kiscsoltó (1908), Hungarian author, which was adapted into film twice, first in 1938 and again in 1960.

 József had four sons, Béla, Mátyás, Paul, and Imre.
 They are represented by four Jewish Stars of David in the family crest granted by Emperor Francis Joseph in 1913.